 OverviewThe City of Richmond works in partnership and association with local cultural organizations, artists and local residents to help sustain and develop cultural heritage and individual expression as well as provide a wide range of cultural experiences and opportunities to residents and visitors.

 Richmond is home to Metro Vancouver’s largest theatre company, the Gateway Theatre; one of the region’s most vital contemporary art galleries, the Richmond Art Gallery; and several captivating historic sites, properties and museums that pay tribute to Richmond’s heritage as a key salmon canning, boat-making and farming hub in British Columbia.

-Visit the City of Richmond's Calendar of Events to find out about upcoming performances and exhibits, and our Parks, Recreation and Culture Guide for classes and activities in our cultural and community facilities.
+Visit the City of Richmond's Calendar of Events to find out about upcoming performances and exhibits.

 To navigate this part of our site, you may use the fly-out menus on the left, or you may wish to consult the Site Map for this section.